-MRPeasy is a Cloud Based Production Management Software for Small Manufacturers (10-200 employees)
+MRPeasy is a Cloud Based Manufacturing (MRP) Software for Small Manufacturers (10-200 employees)

 It combines the core processes – sales, materials planning, production scheduling, shop floor reporting, inventory management and procurement – into one easy-to-use system.